 Grants have funded several restoration projects on the preserve.

 Maddin Prairie Preserve features remnant and restored mixed-grass prairie, mesquite savanna, and riparian areas.
 A tributary of Champion Creek passes through the property and features a diverse riparian area.

 Maddin Prairie Preserve also provides habitat for the Texas Horned Lizard (Phrynosoma cornutum), a threatened species in Texas, and Bobwhite Quail (Colinus virginianus).
 A Black-tailed Prairie Dog (Cynomys ludovicianus) reintroduction is in progress.

-Bird Checklist for Maddin Prairie Preserve (by Pat Merkord and Kirsti Harms)
+Bird Checklist for Maddin Ranch (by Pat Merkord and Kirsti Harms)